Vic alleged bath killer to face hearing

-A Melbourne man accused of killing his partner by drowning her in the bath is due to face a pre-trial committal hearing on Tuesday.
+A Melbourne man accused of killing his partner by drowning her in the bath is due to face a pre-trial committal hearing.

 The two got into the bath together, with police claiming Davsanoglu used his full body weight to drown Ms Karakoc as she struggled against him.